Grace

 Grace Ryan

-Grace was thrilled to be a 2025 Summer Studio Artist with Florentine Opera in Milwaukee, singing the role of the notorious Justice Ruth Bader-Ginsburg in Scalia/Ginsburg (Wang).
+Most recently, Grace was thrilled to be a 2025 Summer Studio Artist with Florentine Opera Company in Milwaukee, making her professional debut singing the role of the notorious Justice Ruth Bader-Ginsburg in Scalia/Ginsburg (Wang).

 Most recently, Grace was awarded second place in the Classical Singer National Competition in the emerging artists division.
 She was the first place recipient of the Betty Ruppell Memorial Voice Awards, the grand prize winner of Opera Grand Rapids’ Vanderlaan Prize and the first place recipient of Fox Valley Orchestra Voice Competition.
 She also was honored to receive an Encouragement Award in the Metropolitan Opera Laffont Competition in the Illinois district in 2023.